-After leaving secondary school in 1982 he attended the city of Bath technical college , where he studied a higher national diploma in technical illustration and art.
-Matthew Grayson’s first commissions of public house and animal portraits gained popularity during the next ten years.
-The first major step in Grayson’s professional career began with his debut publication of a limited edition print run of Castle Combe village in Wiltshire.
-He sold all 250 ltd edition prints within four months.
+After leaving secondary school in 1982, he attended the City of Bath Technical College, where he studied a higher national diploma in technical illustration and art.
+Matthew Grayson’s first commissions of public house and animal portraits gained popularity during the next 10 years.
+The first major step in Grayson’s professional career began with his debut publication of a limited edition print run of Castle Combe Village in Wiltshire.
+He sold all 250 limited edition prints within four months.

 The painting is comprised of two panels.
 The main panel, is one the most accurate and detailed artist impression of the west front of the cathedral as it may have appeared in the second quarter of the fifteenth century.
-Includes the gold background and the three cardinal virtues … faith , hope and charity hovering above the west front and the lower panel which is comprised of a gradual chant by Gregorio Allegri.
-Written in latin and old English typeface.
+The work includes the gold background and the three cardinal virtues—faith , hope and charity hovering above the west front and the lower panel which is comprised of a gradual chant by Gregorio Allegri, written in Latin and old English typeface.

-Matthew Grayson is a supplying artist to the Bridgeman art library in London.
-He is also a member of the Fine art trade guild .
-His art is housed in national art collections and museums as well as English Heritage, Hyperion records, the National Trust and National Health Service.
+Grayson is a supplying artist to the Bridgeman Art Library in London.
+He is also a member of the Fine Art Trade Guild.
+His art is housed in national art collections and museums as well as English Heritage, Hyperion Records, the National Trust and National Health Service.

-Matthew Grayson is currently working on a commission of HMS Victory in number two dry dock Portsmouth for one of his clients.
-This work will depict the Victory as it would have appeared at the time of Trafalgar, in its true period colours .
-Matthew’s painstaking and time consuming technique is based on old masters artistic rules of stretching the perspective of the chosen subject whilst greatly improving the compositions ambiance by constructing complex geometrical line construction overlays.
+Grayson completed a commission of HMS Victory in No. 2 dry dock Portsmouth.
+This work depicts the Victory as it would have appeared at the time of Trafalgar, in its true period colors.
+Matthew’s painstaking and time-consuming technique is based on old masters’ artistic rules of stretching the perspective of the chosen subject whilst greatly improving the composition’s ambiance by constructing complex geometrical line construction overlays.

-After completing the HMS Victory, Matthew has to draw and paint seven birds of prey for the Natural History Museum London, plus various other natural history subjects, over a ten year period.
-After completing his first bird of prey portrait, Matthew will be drawing a highly detailed mathematical line drawing study of Saint Marks Square in Venice and produce a limited edition lithographic print during the next couple of years.
+Recently, Matthew has been commissioned to draw and paint seven birds of prey for the Natural History Museum London, plus various other natural history subjects, over a ten-year period.
+Concurrently, Matthew is in the process of drawing a highly detailed mathematical line drawing study of Saint Mark’s Square in Venice which will be produced in a limited edition lithographic print during the next couple of years.